That Boutique-y Whisky Company – Auchentoshan 24 Year Old and 25 Year Old

 24 Year Old – 50.6% Batch #4 a release of 542 bottles

 25 Year Old – 48.6% Batch #3 a release of 135 bottles

 I will write this as I tasted them (the 25 year old then the 24 year old.)

-While sampling I was actually going between both whiskies as I was sat writing these notes on my phone.
+While sampling I was going between both whiskies as I was sat writing.